Bit-Quill/valkey-glide/java/README.md

 The Java client contains the following parts:

+1. `src`: A rust part of the Java client and corresponding tests.
-1. `client`: A Java-wrapper around the rust-core client.
+2. `client`: A Java-wrapper around the [GLIDE core rust library](../glide-core/README.md) and unit tests for it.
-2. `examples`: An examples app to test the client against a Redis localhost
+3. `examples`: An examples app to test the client against a Redis localhost.
-3. `benchmark`: A dedicated benchmarking tool designed to evaluate and compare the performance of GLIDE for Redis and other Java clients.
+4. `benchmark`: A dedicated benchmarking tool designed to evaluate and compare the performance of GLIDE for Redis and other Java clients.
-4. `integTest`: An integration test sub-project for API and E2E testing
+5. `integTest`: An integration test sub-project for API and E2E testing.

 ## Installation and Setup